 Note.
 LUSAS automatically generates any necessary lower order features (points in this case) when higher order features are defined.

-New Surfaces will be created by sweeping the Line just drawn through a positive (anti-clockwise) angle about the centre of the hole.
+New surfaces will be created by sweeping the line just drawn through a positive (anti-clockwise) angle about the centre of the hole.

-• Select the new Line.
+• Select the newly created line.